raspberrypilearning/getting-started-with-guis/worksheet.md

 ## TextBox widget

-TextBox widgets are used to let the user type in data - a bit like the GUI version of the `input()` function you may have used before.
-Here's how to add one.
+**TextBox** widgets are used to let the user type in data - a bit like the GUI version of the `input()` function you may have used before.
+Here's how to add one:

-1. Add the `TextBox` widget to your import statement
+1. Add the `TextBox` widget to your import statement.

 1. Add a `TextBox` to the GUI: